 Determining these properties is the goal of analysis of specific nanovalves and does not concern us here.
 It is enough to mention that these properties can be determined from experiments analyzed by the mathematical solution [176] of the appropriate inverse problem.
-The spatial distribution of structure and permanent structure can be determined from measurements of current voltage relations in a wide range of ionic conditions, concentrations, and voltages \pm 6 k_BT/e (150 mV).
-The large amount of accurate data allows accurate solution of the inverse problem.
+The spatial distribution of structure and permanent structure can be determined from measurements of current-voltage relations under a wide range of ionic conditions, concentrations, and voltages \pm 6 k_BT/e (150 mV).
+The large amount of accurate data allows for an accurate solution of the inverse problem.